Sergio Ramírez: Life and career

 In 1977 Ramírez became head of the "Group of Twelve", a group of prominent intellectuals, priests, businesspeople, and members of civil society who publicly stated their support for the Frente Sandinista de Liberación Nacional (FSLN) in its struggle to topple the Presidency of Anastasio Somoza Debayle.
 The Group were forced into exile in Costa Rica, but their return was one of the key events heralding the end of the Somoza government.
 With the triumph of the Revolution in 1979, he became part of the Junta of the Government of National Reconstruction, where he presided over the National Council of Education.
 He was elected vice-president of Nicaragua in 1984 and was sworn in 1985.

 Though the FSLN lost power to the UNO coalition headed by Violeta Barrios de Chamorro in 1990, Ramírez continued to serve as the leader of the Sandinista block in the National Assembly until 1995, when he founded the Movimiento de Renovación Sandinista (MRS) because of his differences with other leaders of the FSLN, such as former president Daniel Ortega, on issues of democratic reform.
 He has since become retrospectively critical of certain Sandinista policies that he views as having turned the country against the FSLN.

 He made an unsuccessful bid for president on the MRS ticket in 1996.
-Since then, Ramírez has retired definitively from politics and his literary work has gained international recognition and his novels have been translated into several languages.
-He recently won the "Carlos Fuentes" prize, awarded by Mexico, in recognition of his life long work.
+After the election, Ramírez retired from active politics to devote himself to literature.
+His literary work has since then being translated into more than twenty languages and has received numerous international distinctions, including the Carlos Fuentes International Prize for Literary Creation, awarded by Mexico in 2014, and the Cervantes Prize (2017).
 During this period, he lived in Managua but traveled extensively.

 He married his wife, Gertrudis "Tulita" Guerrero Mayorga, in 1964.
 He has three children: Sergio, María, and Dorel and eight grandchildren.